If you water plants, they grow. Right?

 PPM levels in your water source depend on the location.
 City dwellers’ tap water usually contains 50 to 300 PPM.
 Those in the American countryside might see PPMs of 700, if the water comes from wells rather than a centralized system.

 Modifications are necessary in most cases, but you need to know what you’re working with.
 Luckily, PPM is easy to measure with TDS meters, available on Amazon and at most grow stores.
+This is a great one.

 To get a clear picture of the results, measure the PPMs in your water-nutrient solution before soaking your crops.
 Perform another test on the runoff and compare the results.
 The change shows how much of the nutrients your plants are taking up.